Tschrock/usercss/random-google-ponies/index.md

 ## Changelog

+### Dec.
+15, 2021
+- Added a toggle option for overriding Google Doodles.
+Note, this might not always work!
+Some doodles, especially the interactive ones, make a lot of unique changes to the homepage, and overriding them is not easy.

 ### Nov.
 16, 2021
 - Re-wrote the styling to fix issues with Google Doodles.
 - Ditched userstyles.org and moved the source code to my self-hosted styles site.